-Under the PRC Company Law, the shares subscribed for in the form of intangible assets (excluding land use rights) generally may not exceed 20% of a joint stock limited company's registered capital.
+Under the PRC Company Law, the shares subscribed for in the form of currency may not less than 30% of a joint stock limited company's registered capital.
 There is no such restriction on a Hong Kong company under Hong Kong law.